abarker/pytest-helper/doc/sphinx_docs/index.rst

 There are more examples in the :ref:`Examples` section below, including the case where tests to be run are in separate files and the case of a test file itself, located in a separate test directory.
+It is easy to move tests originally written inside the module being tested to a separate test file.

 Some of the provided helper functions are general-purpose, but several are specific to the `pytest <http://pytest.org>`_ testing framework.
 The functions